dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

 !!!
 Caution
     If the PVC is stuck in *PENDING* state you will need to investigate.
 Run `oc describe pvc/my-container-storage` to see a more detailed explanation.
-Typically there are two root causes - the StorageClass is not properly specified (wrong name, not specified) or (less likely here) the backing storage system has a problem (in our case: error on heketi side, incorrect URL in `StorageClass`, etc.)
+Typically there are two root causes - the StorageClass is not properly specified in the `PVC` (wrong name, not specified) or (less likely here) the backing storage system has a problem (in our case: error on heketi side, incorrect URL in `StorageClass`, etc.)

 !!!
 Tip
-    You can also do this step with the UI.
+    Alternatively, you can also do this step with the UI.
 Log on as `operator` and select any Project.
 Then go to the "Storage" tab.
 Select "Create" storage and make selections accordingly to the PVC described before.

     [![Creating a PersistentVolumeClaim](img/openshift_pvc_create.png)](img/openshift_pvc_create.png)